15 (film): Plot

-Distribution
+Production

+The Singapore Film Commission funded 25% of 15's S$200,000 production costs.

+Release

 In Singapore, the film premiered during the 2003 Singapore International Film Festival.

 In 2003, it premiered in Canada during the Montreal World Film Festival, and in Britain during the London Film Festival.
 In 2004, it premiered in the United States during the Sundance Film Festival, and in Australia during the Sydney Film Festival.
 The film also saw its first US theatrical release in New York City on 13 April 2005.

 In Singapore, the film is distributed by Zhao Wei Films.
 In North America, it is distributed by Picture This!
 Entertainment.

 Reception

 Censorship

 While the Media Development Authority (MDA) ruled that the film should be passed uncut under the then R(A) rating, the Singapore Police Force was concerned that fights could break out given the use of real gang names, locations and secret society chants in the movie, requesting cuts/edits to be made through the MDA for law and order reasons.
-Under pressure, Royston Tan ended up making reportedly 27 cuts to the film.
+Under pressure, Tan alleged MDA required 27 cuts to the film which it denied, citing it requested nine cuts but Tan had chosen to cut in a way that it required 27 cuts.
 Opposition was also raised against the heavy use of Hokkien in the film, which is discouraged by the Singapore government in favour of Mandarin and English.
 These restrictions infuriated Tan, and later led him to create his satirical short film Cut.